mdn/content/files/en-us/web/css/css_containment/index.md

 - [Using CSS containment](/en-US/docs/Web/CSS/CSS_containment/Using_CSS_containment)

-  - : Describes the basic aims of CSS containment and how to leverage `contain` and `content-visibility` for better user experience.
+  - : Describes the basic aims of CSS containment and how to leverage `contain` and `content-visibility` for a better user experience.

 ## Related concepts